Have you ever caught your little one slowly crawling towards an electrical outlet, and a part of you freaked out while helping them?

 It’s simple, yet effective!

-If your little one is especially curious, we recommend you look for an outlet box with a two-button release system.
+If your little one is especially curious, I recommend you look for an outlet box with a two-button release system.

 Outlet boxes might not be best for people who are a little short on space, as they run bigger.